 This is the best potato salad.
 Classic tender potatoes, crunchy veggies but what I love most are the hard boiled eggs.
 The best part.

-Thank you, Aunt Penny for allowing me to share your recipe.
+Thank you, Aunt Penny for being so generous and allowing me to share your recipe.
 It’s one I plan to make for years to come.

 xoxo